kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 Make sure Better BibTex is installed (see above).
 Now go into Zotero and chose `export library` from the `file` menu.
 Then, when you get a popup, choose the format "Better BibLaTeX" from the menu.
 (I suppose you could choose `Better BibTex` - I'm honestly not too sure of the difference.)
 Make sure to check the boxes for `background export` and `keep updated`.
 Then click OK.
 Now you will be asked where to save it.
 Select the folder you decided on in the first step.

 #### Download the Lua Filter
-Navigate to [this page](https://retorque.re/zotero-better-bibtex/exporting/pandoc/) in the Better BibTeX documentation, and scroll down to the section titled "From Markdown to Zotero live citations" (or just click [here](https://retorque.re/zotero-better-bibtex/exporting/pandoc/#from-markdown-to-zotero-live-citations)).
+Navigate to [this page]((or just click [here](https://retorque.re/zotero-better-bibtex/exporting/pandoc/#from-markdown-to-zotero-live-citations)). in the Better BibTeX documentation, and scroll down to the section titled "From Markdown to Zotero live citations."
+(The link should take you right there).
 Then look for the text "download the Pandoc filter" and right-click on it and choose "save as."
 Save it in the folder you chose in the first step.
 Mine is called `zotero.lua`.

 This file is the magic sauce that will allow Pandoc to create "live" citations in Word that can be edited by the Zotero plugin.
+The page offers more instructions if you want to modify the lua script to do other things.

 #### Add a "reference" document
 You will also want to add one more document to the folder you've been using.
 This is a Word Document that will serve as a reference for Pandoc when it creates styles for your document.
 For instance, what should a top level header look like?
 A block quote?